marcelladane/NF_nextflow_pipeline/documentation/LLM_Usage_Documentation.md

 ### 4. **Creation of demo reports for documentation purposes**
 - Because a few steps in the pipeline were not completed properly (flye and quast for nanopore samples) I created a demo folder inside assets and asked AI to create reports for me to populate the file.

+### 5. **Help to brainstorm on infrastructure regarding best tools usage**
+- Having the majority of the infrastructure already layouted, I was unsure about the best tools to use to verify update of the DB.
+So I requested explanation on what different tools could be used and which would be best.

 ## Key Discussion Points & Prompts

 ### Tool Selection Discussion: